 Additionally, when thinking about channel names:-

-- Include both queue managers in channel name
+- Include both queue managers in a channel name

 For channels that are point to point, you can have the luxury of naming both sending and receiving channels in the channel name.
 In general, stick with a de facto standard of have the sending queue manager first and then the receiving queue manager with a dot separator.
 Assuming you haven’t put any dots in your queue manager names, then there will only be one dot in the channel name and this will make it very clear which queue managers are connected by this channel.
 Remember that channel names are only up to 20 characters, hence the limitation suggested on queue manager names.